UPDATE (13/01/2018): The restaurant has closed down.

 Orange and White Chocolate Fondant S$12.90

 If you're looking for a classic chocolate lava cake, you won't find one in the restaurant, as it serves orange lava cake instead.
-I was enamoured by the warm filling that oozed out of the soft cake, which white chocolate sweetness was balanced by the sourness of what I believe had to be concentrated orange juice.
+I was enamoured by the warm filling that oozed out of the soft cake, which white chocolate sweetness was balanced by the sour of what I believe to be concentrated orange juice.
 The baked-to-order dessert came with vanilla ice cream.

 Here's the story I promised earlier.
 That evening, a swarm of winged termites decided to pay the restaurant a visit as well, having their own party under the light bulbs outside.
 Due to the small gap in the entrance door, it was inevitable that a few (thankfully) of them flew inside.
 Knowing that, the owner came to the rescue by chasing after them.
 Despite all that, my dinner wasn't ruined at all as none of the insects was interested in my food.